Lifeguard drone helps rescue two young swimmers

 "I was able to launch it, fly it to the location, and drop the pod all in about one to two minutes," said lifeguard supervisor Jai Sheridan, who piloted the drone.
 "On a normal day that would have taken our lifeguards a few minutes longer to reach the members of the public."

 The Westpac Little Ripper drones are being adopted around Australia.
-They're also being used to monitor shark activity along the coast.
 Surf Life Saving describes this week's rescue involving the inflatable as "a world first real-life situation."

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.